Art-Sells/Vavity/README.md

 ## VAVITY

-**An autonomous financial system that emotionally protects our investments from bear market losses.**
+**An autonomous financial system that protects our investments from bear market losses.**

 - This is accomplished by anchoring asset prices before they fall.